 or call us on 0800 781 4893

-Following our incredible China Discovery Tour, why not explore the bustling metropolis of Hong Kong?
+Following our incredible tour of China, why not explore the bustling metropolis of Hong Kong?
 Towering skyscrapers form the back-drop to the city's busy harbour whilst the street markets that fill the teeming alleys remain untouched by western influences.

 This add-on to Hong Kong is not fully escorted.
 Whilst you will be accompanied by an English speaking guide on your half day city tour on day 2, the rest of your time in Hong Kong is at your own leisure giving you the chance to immerse yourself in the varied culture that this city has to offer.

 Please note that not all the meals and drinks are included - check the Hotels and Meals section for more information.
 The airport transfer procedure also varies from the main China Discovery tour, please refer to the detailed Itinerary for full instructions.